 St. Johns River State College (SJR State), founded in 1958, has built a solid reputation as a full-service college dedicated to meeting the educational and workforce training needs of its Northeast Florida district.
 With campuses in Orange Park, Palatka and St. Augustine, SJR State is truly the community’s college, enriching a diverse population of students ranging in age from 16 to 60.

 The University of North Florida (UNF), conveniently situated in a military friendly community, is an excellent school for veterans seeking support during their college journey.
-Through innovative programming and services, the university’s Military and Veterans Resource Center is determined to successfully transition students from combat to college and into fulfilling careers.
+Through innovative programming and services, the university’s Military and Veterans Resource Center is determined to successfully transition students from combat to college by delivering tangible tools and services to optimize academic success leading to graduation and employment opportunity.
 The resource center comprises passionate voices continuously advocating for more than a thousand active duty, veterans, reservists and military families.

 Transfer Military Service experience to academic credit

 Students who are or were eligible members of the United States Armed Forces may earn college credit based upon their military experiences, training and coursework acquired while in the military.

 Visit Military.com's Employment Center to have your military skills matched with civilian occupations that best fit you as well as education opportunities to extend your skills.
 These opportunities include learning from veterans with your same specialties, applying for jobs that match your skills, identifying civilian terminology for your resume, and identifying the hot career opportunities for you.

 Additional Recources For Veterans To Further Their Education & Career Opportunities